Medicare Supplement Insurance Plans in Alabama

 You can buy a Medigap plan during your Open Enrollment Period.
 This starts on the first day of the month you turn 65 or start part B and lasts for 6 months.

-During your Open Enrollment Period, you will have guaranteed issue rights, this means they must issue you a policy.
-The company cannot increase your rates or decline coverage because of any pre-existing health issues.
+During your Open Enrollment Period, you are entitled to guaranteed issue rights, which ensures that the insurance company must provide you with a policy.
+They are not allowed to raise your rates or refuse coverage based on any pre-existing health conditions.

-If you miss your Open Enrollment Period, they can use medical underwriting to increase your rates or deny coverage.
-Unless you qualify under a guaranteed issue right.
+However, if you miss your Open Enrollment Period, the insurance company can employ medical underwriting to potentially increase your rates or deny coverage.
+This can be avoided if you qualify for coverage under a guaranteed issue right.

 How To Enroll in A Medicare Supplement Plan in Alabama